iamseeley/tseeley.com/content/posts/simpl-site.md

 **key components and technologies:**

-1. **deno**:
+1. **Deno**:
  simpl-site is built on [deno](https://deno.com/), which provides a secure runtime for JavaScript and TypeScript. this allows us to use modern ES6+ features and TypeScript out of the box, without need for transpilation.

-2. **deno.serve**:
+2. **Deno.serve**:
-simpl-site uses [deno's serve function](https://docs.deno.com/api/deno/~/Deno.serve), which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.
+simpl-site uses [Deno's serve function](https://docs.deno.com/api/deno/~/Deno.serve), which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.

 3. **file system operations**: simpl-site uses deno's built-in apis for file system operations ([Deno.readTextFile](https://docs.deno.com/api/deno/~/Deno.readTextFile), [Deno.writeTextFile](https://docs.deno.com/api/deno/~/Deno.writeTextFile), etc.) to read markdown content, templates, and other assets.

 4. **markdown processing**:
-simpl-site uses [marked](https://github.com/markedjs/marked) for markdown parsing and compiling.
+simpl-site uses [Marked](https://github.com/markedjs/marked) for markdown parsing and compiling.

 5. **handlebars templating**:
- for HTML templating, simpl-site uses [handlebars](https://handlebarsjs.com/). this allows for dynamic content insertion and reusable template components.
+ for HTML templating, simpl-site uses [Handlebars](https://handlebarsjs.com/). this allows for dynamic content insertion and reusable template components.

 6. **plugin system**:
  simpl-site implements a plugin architecture that allows users to transform content or extend templates, providing a flexible way to customize the site generation process.